Title IX Policy and Procedures

 Adams County Emergency Center: 911

 *Counseling, Pastoral Counseling and the Victim Services Advocate will NOT release any information to the College or others unless the student asks them to do so.
 Counselors are encouraged by the College to inform persons they are counseling to report crimes to Campus Safety for inclusion in the College’s Annual Security and Fire Safety Report crime statistics.
 This can be done anonymously as outlined above.
 Health Services will not violate patient confidentiality as it relates to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-Health Services are, however, required to report crimes that occur within the College’s geography to Campus Safety on an annual basis for inclusion in the College’s Annual Security and Fire Safety Report crime statistics.
+Health Services by WellSpan are, however, required to report crimes that occur within the College’s geography to Campus Safety on an annual basis for inclusion in the College’s Annual Security and Fire Safety Report crime statistics.
 This reporting is done in a manner that does not disclose any personally identifying information of victims or Reporting Parties.

 Importance of Preserving Evidence